With Cultural Intelligence (CQ) you can gain an overall skill set that can be applied to any cross-cultural scenario

 - What is the evidence for diversity as a beneficial ingredient?

 - What makes the difference between benefiting from cultural diversity and failing because of diversity?

 - How to reach your goals in your cross-cultural activities through enhanced cultural intelligence

-Measure your level of Cultural Intelligence with a CQ Assessment:
+Measure your level of Cultural Intelligence with an individual IRC profile:

 Cultural intelligence – a crucial competence in global sales

 – when your customers are located worldwide how do you prevent your approach to be influenced by your own cultural biases?